nemac/geogaddi/README.md

 1. Set up the credentials as [described here](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-setup.html).
 2. In the IAM console, also explicitly give Amazon S3 Full Access permissions to the user with the generated credentials.
 Administrator Access is not sufficient!

-To make the bucket contents public, set the following bucket policy from the S3 console
+To make the bucket contents public:

+1. Go to S3 Management Console
+2. Select the bucket -> Properties
+3. Permissions -> Add (or Edit) bucket policy
+4. Set some variant of the following policy:

 ```json
 {
   "Version":"2012-10-17",